 37 C.E. to 48 C.E.

 A theological war raged between the first Christians.
 It was fought between the Apostle Paul and the Judaizers represented by the Apostles Peter and James, who demanded Christian submission to the Hebrew Bible.
-As Paul carried his Gospel through the regions of Syria and Cilicia, the dispute hardened into an open schism of grace versus law—one that deeply divided the young church.
+As Paul carried his Gospel through the regions of Syria and Cilicia, the dispute hardened into an open schism of grace versus Law—one that deeply divided the young church.

 48 C.E.

-When the conflict over law and grace erupted publicly at Antioch—where the Apostle Paul withstood Peter to the face for withdrawing from table fellowship with Gentile believers under Judaizing pressure—the situation finally came to a head later in the year at the Apostolic Council of Jerusalem, where the first Christians, including the Apostles Peter, Paul, and James, agreed that the Hebrew Bible laws were antithetical to the teachings of Christ.
+When the conflict over Law and grace erupted publicly at Antioch—where the Apostle Paul withstood Peter to the face for withdrawing from table fellowship with Gentile believers under Judaizing pressure—the situation finally came to a head later in the year at the Apostolic Council of Jerusalem, where the first Christians, including the Apostles Peter, Paul, and James, agreed that the Hebrew Bible laws were antithetical to the teachings of Christ.

 49 C.E.

-While in Ephesus, the Apostle Paul pens his first epistle, the Epistle to the Galatians, using Titus as his courier.
+While in Ephesus, the Apostle Paul pens his first Epistle, the Epistle to the Galatians, using Titus as his courier.

 50 C.E.